MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 1. **Default (None)**: Since this mode no longer exists after you move to 22H2, The **Isolation Mode** in the VM **Network Settings** page on WAC will be blank.
 Note that the VM will still continue to have same level of network connectivity as before upgrade to 22H2.
 To display the correct network settings in Windows Admin Center and apply default policies, follow these steps:

     1. In Windows Admin Center, create a logical network.
-Create a subnet under the logical network and provide the VLAN ID for which the VM is connected.
+Create a subnet under the logical network and provide the VLAN ID for network to which the VM is connected.

     [!INCLUDE [hci-display-correct-default-network-policies-windows](../../includes/hci-display-correct-default-network-policies-windows.md)]